everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 For JavaScript, we use [Homestar Wasmify][homestar-client] to generate a Wasm component.
 See the [JavaScript Setup][js-setup] instructions if you are following along.

 Wasmify is our tool to generate Wasm components from JavaScript code.
 Wasmify generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
-Keep in mind that [Wasmify is in development][wasmify-docs] and does not support all WIT-defined types.
+Keep in mind that [Wasmify][wasmify-docs] is in development and does not support all WIT-defined types.

 Our [TypeScript source code][ts-src] subtracts two numbers and logs the operation: